 The last primary page is the Menu Page.
-The Menu Page gives you access to the GPS 12XI's waypoint management, route, track log, and setup features through a list of submenus.
+The Menu Page gives you access to the GPS 48's waypoint management, route, track log, and setup features through a list of submenus.

-The Map Page shows your progress on a moving map plotter and gives a bird's-eye-view of surrounding waypoints.
+The Map Page shows your progress on a moving map plotter and gives a bird's-eye-view of surrounding naviads, cities and waypoints.